 7. How can I prevent my dog or cat from eating their food too quickly?

 If you have a dog or a cat that gobbles up its food ration rather than eating, a special Antivoracity or antianxiety bowl can come in handy since its design is designed to force our furry animals to eat more slowly.

 In general, these are feeders that have elevated areas inside them, which sometimes form a kind of labyrinth, so that it will be more difficult for dogs or cats to catch the feed balls, and thus they will take longer to eat their portion.

 8. How often should I wash my dog or cat’s feeder?

-It is advisable to wash the feeder well with soap and water after each meal, so that the next time you serve it, it is perfectly clean.
+It is advisable to wash the feeder well with soap and water after each meal so that it is spotless the next time you serve it.
 In this way, you will avoid the appearance of bacteria and bad smells.